Orthopaedic virtual fracture clinic (Broomfield Hospital)

 The signs of a DVT may include:

-• Pain / Swelling / Redness and warmth in your calf and lower leg;
+• Pain, swellings, redness and warmth in your calf and lower leg.

-For further information on DVT diagnosis and treatment you can refer to the NHS Conditions website under the heading Blood Clots.
+For further information on DVT diagnosis and treatment you can refer to the http://www.nhs.uk/Conditions/Deep-vein-thrombosis/Pages/introduction.aspx under the heading 'blood clots'.

 Smoking with an injury

 Medical evidence suggests that smoking delays fracture healing.
 In extreme cases it can stop healing altogether.
-It is important that you consider this information with relation to your recent injury.
-Stopping smoking during the healing phase of a fracture will help ensure optimal recovery from this injury.
+Please consider this information with relation to your recent injury.
+Stopping smoking during the healing phase of a fracture will give you he best opportunity to recover from this injury.

-For advice on smoking cessation and local support available, please discuss this with your GP or refer to the NHS Smoking helpline free: 0800 169 0 169
+For advice on smoking cessation and local support available, discuss this with your GP or visit http://smokefree.nhs.uk.

-As you will no longer be able to move the limb as freely as you were able to before the injury there is risk that a blood clot could form.
-This is usually in the deeper veins of the legs, which is commonly known as a Deep Vein Thrombosis or DVT.
-These can be very painful, resulting in swollen and sometimes discoloured calves.
+As you will no longer be able to move your affected limb as freely as you were able to before the injury, there is risk that a blood clot could form.
+This is usually in the deeper veins of the legs, which is commonly known as a Deep Vein Thrombosis (DVT).
+This can be very painful, resulting in swollen and sometimes discoloured calves.

 Am I at risk?